nis057489/tips_and_tricks/Readme.md

 unset rc
 ```

+Done!
+Whenever you enter a distrobox container it will automatically try to source the setup script for your ROS distribution.

 ### How it works

 All docker containers have an environment variable called `$CONTAINER_ID`, so if we see that set to any truthy value we know we're in a container.
 You could add another check to for example, check if the container name starts with `ros`, if you have a consistent naming scheme for your containers.
 The worst that can happen right now is it tries and fails to source the file in containers without ROS installed.